nidhinsankar/RICK-AND-MORTY/readme.md

 - I need to use rtk query to full extent
 - Adding typescript to a existing react project using parcel bundler

+## Task Done

+- configured typescript for the project and changed all the files